fbpx

 International credit cards such as Visa, Diners Club, Mastercard, and American Express Card are accepted in major establishments.

-Please take note that when travelling to provinces and remote destinations, availability of ATM machines and credit card facilities are limited.
-Bringing of extra cash is highly advisable.
+Please take note that when traveling to provinces and remote destinations, the availability of ATMs and credit card facilities is limited.
+Bringing extra cash is highly advisable.

 Dining Out